Official ArborXR Product Demo

 Begin Demo Video Transcript

-Over the last year we’ve talked to dozens of companies and we hear the same thing from each of them again and again…..Deploying XR is difficult, especially at scale.
+Over the last year we’ve talked to hundreds of enterprise companies & solution providers and we hear the same thing from each of them again and again…

 Nobody likes spending hours sharing APKs via a cloud file storage solution, plugging in cables to sideload apps, or putting on headsets checking to see if apps are installed.

-Existing MDM solutions are designed for managing phones, tablets and laptops, not VR & AR devices.
-Companies we talk to are looking for an easy way to remotely deploy apps & files to devices, remotely keep their apps & files updated across their devices, and remotely receive apps & files sourced from external solutions providers.
+The companies & solution providers we talk to are looking for an easy way to remotely deploy apps & files to devices, remotely keep their apps & files updated across their devices, lock down devices, configure settings, and, in some cases, remotely receive apps & files sourced from external solutions providers.

-ArborXR was built not just to manage a fleet of VR & AR devices but to solve the core problems associated with VR & AR content creation and deployment.
+ArborXR was built not just to manage a fleet of VR & AR devices but to solve the core problems associated with VR & AR device management & content deployment.

 Upon logging into ArborXR the first thing you’ll see is the dashboard, which reports on the total number devices, apps & files you have added to your organization.
 Beneath that are two pie charts, one of which reports on the ArborXR software version running on your devices and the other reports on the last time your devices connected to our servers.
 Beneath those pie charts you’ll see tables that report on any content deployment errors that may have occurred.